Valsorim98/Internship/Diary/README.md

 * Created a dict with the configured device and pass it as argument to show_pop_up function.

 * Added voltage, coils_status and room_temp_humidity to global.

+* Read about threads and python threads, daemon - a thread that is terminated on program exit.

+* Make every on_config thread a daemon.